haiiliin/pyabaqus/AbaqusScriptingReferenceGuide-Markdown-2022/Python/Part/Part.md

 - *edges*

-  A sequence of edge objects whose total length the method will calculate.
+  A sequence of Edge objects whose total length the method will calculate.

 ### Optional arguments